piotrciechowicz/Attrition-of-employee/README.md

 # Attrition of employee

-A program for program for classifying attrition of employee.
+A program for classifying attrition of employee.

 Four machine learning models have been created: